FIFA sued over treatment of Qatar World Cup workers

 It is likely to be more than a year before there is a judgment in the case, she said.

-On Monday Qatar's government launched a campaign to educate foreign workers about imminent reforms of its labor laws.
+On Monday Qatar's government launched a campaign to educate foreign workers about imminent reforms of its labour laws.

 Under the "kafala" system, foreign workers are required to seek their employer's consent to change jobs or leave the country.
 From December, workers will be able to appeal to the government if they are not allowed to leave the country.